-Why it matters: The Latino audience, both Spanish and English speaking, continues to grow; and the power of Latino Millennials to engage with brands and properties like NASCAR is also rising.
+Why it matters: The Latino audience, both Spanish and English speaking, continues to grow.
+The power of Latino Millennials to engage with brands and properties like NASCAR is also rising.

-While the broadcasts themselves will be important to lifting the awareness and engagement for the circuit into markets where races may not be held now but where some of NASCAR’s most lucrative brand partnerships to activate in the consumer space, we wondered where this could continue to go next.
+Earlier we talked about NASCAR’s Spanish language media expansion into more of Latin America than ever before.
+While the broadcasts themselves will be important to lift the awareness and engagement for the circuit into markets where races may not be held now but were some of NASCAR’s most lucrative brand partnerships to activate in the consumer space, we wondered where this could continue to go next.

-With some longstanding brands exiting their NASCAR (@NASCAR) relationships and others like Monster Energy (@MonsterEnergy) reevaluating what they would like set for ROI going forward, the push to find new brands that can use the massive marketing platform for either teams or the circuit itself is now on, and expansion into a new Latino market that has not fully embraced or understood the power of NASCAR is a smart one.
-The Latino audience, both Spanish and English speaking, continues to grow; and the power of Latino Millennials to engage with brands and properties like NASCAR is also rising.
+Some longstanding brands are exiting their NASCAR (@NASCAR) relationships.
+Others like Monster Energy (@MonsterEnergy) are reevaluating what they would like set for ROI going forward.
+The push to find new brands that can use the massive marketing platform for either teams or the circuit itself is now on.
+Expansion into a new Latino market that has not fully embraced or understood the power of NASCAR is a smart one.
+The Latino audience, both Spanish and English speaking, continues to grow.
+The power of Latino Millennials to engage with brands and properties like NASCAR is also rising.

 NASCAR will continue to expand to additional Latin America markets, with really no limit to the potential entry points.

 At the helm of the growth is Jim Cassidy, (@jfcassidy) Sr. Vice President and Chief International Officer at NASCAR.
-As the race and its new multicultural efforts dawn this weekend, we asked him to better explain a bit why now and where can this initiative go.
+As the race and its new multicultural efforts dawn, we asked him to better explain a bit why now and where can this initiative go.

-Portada: In addition to Mexico, what other growth markets are on the list for NASCAR in terms of content in the Latino world, and why?
+Portada: In addition to Mexico, what other growth markets are on the list for NASCAR’s strategy in terms of content in the Latino world?

-Jim Cassidy: "NASCAR will continue to expand to additional Latin America markets, with really no limit to the potential entry points.
-Brazil is definitely high on the list, with an incredible history of motorsports achievements and a strong base of fans with an affinity for motorsports to match it."
+Jim Cassidy: “NASCAR will continue to expand to additional Latin America markets.
+There is really no limit to the potential entry points.
+Brazil is definitely high on the list.
+The country has an incredible history of motorsports achievements and a strong base of fans with an affinity for motorsports to match it.”